 ► The best cars for dogs owners…

 Man’s best friend isn’t especially opinionated when it comes to cars.
-His priorities are a large boot with a low sill and wide opening, plus a ride that won’t involuntarily wag his tail.
+Your dog’s priorities are a large boot with a low sill and wide opening, plus a ride that won’t involuntarily wag his or her tail.
 The ability to venture off-road for countryside walks is an added bonus.

 Further dog-friendly reading

 The cars we’ve selected meet these canine criteria, yet also appeal to those on two legs.
 From the genteel Mercedes-Benz E-Class Estate to the cheap-as-chips Dacia Logan MCV, all make for well-rounded family transport.
 Whatever your budget, there are no dogs here.
 So to speak.

 Read on for our thoughts on the best cars for dog owners, or click the links below for our full reviews.

 Land Rover Discovery